cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/user-roles.md

 - View the [credits ledger](/platform-deep-dive/credits/track-credits/).
 - View the [Insights](/platform-deep-dive/assets/insights/) page.

+An Organization Member may also be a [Pentest Team Member](#pentest-team-member).

-## Cobalt Roles
+## Cobalt Pentesters

-When you run pentests using the Cobalt Pentest as a Service (PtaaS) platform, Cobalt users participate in the process.
+When you run pentests using the Cobalt Pentest as a Service (PtaaS) platform, Cobalt pentesters participate in the process.

 ### Pentester